All Episodes

 But I'm saying to research, for example, the vaccines.

-You have the MRNA vaccines.
+You have the mRNA vaccines.

-Um then you could look into the therapeutic known as the therapeutics known as monoclonal antibodies, if you do get it, whether you're vaccinated or unvaccinated.
+Then you could look into the therapeutic known as the therapeutics known as monoclonal antibodies.

 Only you know your unique medical history, your current medical condition.

-You couple that with the right amount of research, and then I urge you strongly to have a serious conversation with your doctor, your doctors, and medical professionals you trust.
+And then I urge you strongly to have a serious conversation with your doctor, your doctors, and medical professionals you trust.

 Now, I understand vaccine hesitancy.